chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 More recently at Toyou Feiji Electronics, I joined the backend team to refactor APIs.
 During this project, I used Python and Django to build Redfish-compliant APIs for storage device management, and I successfully refactored over 100 interfaces.

-## Problem-Solving and Technical Challenges

-### Question
+> Can you give an example of how you've applied these standards in a past project?

+Sure.
+For example, in a management dashboard project, I worked on a file upload page where users often needed to upload very large files.

+To improve performance and user experience, I optimized the upload component by implementing file chunking and batch uploading.
+This way, the files were uploaded in smaller parts simultaneously, which significantly reduced the waiting time.

+At the same time, I kept the code modular and easy to maintain, so other developers could quickly understand and extend the component if needed.
+As a result, the upload process became much faster and smoother, and the feedback from both the team and users was very positive.

+> Since your resume highlights strong experience with both React and Vue.js, could you share an example of when you chose one framework over the other for a specific project, and what factors influenced your decision?

+Thank you—I'm glad you found them impressive!
+For instance, in my role at Toyou Feiji Electronics, I chose Vue.js for the storage management platform redesign because of its lightweight nature and excellent reactivity system, which suited our need for rapid prototyping and seamless state management in a complex UI.
+In contrast, at Jinji Network Technology, I opted for React when building the admin frontend and React Native app, as it offered better ecosystem support for mobile cross-platform development and integrated well with libraries like Ant Design for data visualization.
+The decision often boils down to project scale, team familiarity, and performance requirements.

-- Can you walk me through a particularly challenging technical problem you encountered in one of your projects?
+> Can you walk me through a particularly challenging technical problem you encountered in one of your projects?
 How did you approach solving it, and what was the outcome?

-### Answer

 At Toyou Feiji Electronics, our storage management platform had a critical performance issue.
 Our project is based on vue2, as the codebase grew, the Webpack build process was taking over 10 minutes, which was severely impacting our team's productivity.